-Acciona Financiación Filiales, S.A. (hereinafter the Company) was established in Madrid on 23 May 2014, pursuant to deed executed before Notary Public Manuel Rodríguez Marín.
-The registered office and tax address are located in Alcobendas (Madrid), Avenida de Europa 18.
+Acciona Financiación Filiales S.A. (hereinafter the Company) was established in Madrid on 23 May 2014, pursuant to deed executed before Notary Public Manuel Rodríguez Marín.
+The registered office and tax address is located in Madrid (Madrid), Avenida de la Gran Vía de Hortaleza No. 3.
 The Company is registered under the Spanish Classification for Business Activities (CNAE) with code number 6499.